Application Deadline: March 1*

 Current majors in the Department of Design who wish to change between the B.F.A. in Design and B.A. in Design should visit the undergraduate academic advisor to learn about the application process and deadlines.

 For students outside of the Department of Design currently at UT Austin

 - Meet with your current Academic Advisor to discuss your interest in internally transferring to design.

-- Attend a Design Internal Transfer Info Session before the application deadline.
-Details of upcoming session dates will be announced later this fall.
+- Register for a SDCT Internal Transfer Virtual Info Session before the application deadline.

 Prepare the following materials for your application: